Eden-06/bibfilter/README.md

  -t                 | creates output of measures in the CSV format with count; citations median, min, max.
 This option implies -m.
  -l                 | add the total number of files referenced in the bibtex file to the measured entries.
 This option implies -m and can be combined with -t.
  -csv               | generates a CSV from the bibtex entries.
 The default fields to export are "Key, Title, Author".
 Conflicts with -m.
  --fields"[FIELD]+" |  Extracts the given set of fields when creating a CSV file.
-FIELD is a comma seperated list of bibtex fields (case insensitive).
+FIELD is a comma separated list of bibtex fields (case insensitive).
 This option implies -csv.
- --sep"SEPERATOR"   | create the CSV using the specified SEPERATOR (default is comma).
+ --sep"SEPERATOR"   | create the CSV using the specified SEPERATOR (default is semi colon).
 This option implies -csv.
- --empty"STRING"    | Shows empty fields as STRING displayed in the CSV output.
+ --empty"STRING"    | shows empty fields as STRING displayed in the CSV output.
 This option implies -csv.
- --classes"[PATH]+" | Not implemented yet.
+ --classes"[PATH]+" | extract the entries from a classification stored in the classes attribute.
+PATH is a comma separated list of path expressions with dot, e.g., `Meta Data.Kind`.
+If the PATH leads to a complex structure, it is flattened and emitted as a comma separated list.
 This option implies -csv.
  -v                 | produces verbose output.
  -V                 | shows the version number.